AdobeDocs/analytics.en/help/landing/troubleshooting.md

 Analytics segments can be published to the Marketing Cloud and used in Adobe Target, for audience marketing activities.
 [Learn more about publishing Analytics segments to the Marketing Cloud](https://marketing.adobe.com/resources/help/en_US/mcloud/t_publish_audience_segment.html)

-### Viewing Use Case Recipes

-[Use Case Recipes](/marketing-cloud/how-to/use-cases.html) show you how to implement and deploy cross-solution workflows and integrations.

 ## Contact options

 ### Support delegates can get assisted support via: